Diversity Is The Target Of Financial Advisory Scholarship

 “This new generation of financial advisers will be empowered to help their family, friends and wider community.
 The only way we are going to improve outcomes for all New Zealanders is to make personalised financial advice available to more diversified groups, as well as to people on lower incomes and the average-income Kiwis."

-Mann says The Advice Hub has a formal agreement with the Open Polytechnic to fund the course fees of 100 scholarships, enabling those recipients to become licenced financial advisers.
+Mann says The Advice Hub will fund the course fees of 100 scholarships (through Open Polytechnic), enabling those recipients to become licenced financial advisers.
 The online course takes around three and six months.
 It includes a tutor from the Open Polytechnic and a senior financial adviser mentor from The Advice Hub, followed by full-time employment within the New Zealand community.

 The scholarship will include: